Having used my Stryd for almost a year now, I feel ready to do a Stryd footpod review.

 I was advised not to worry about the data for a few weeks but just to run as usual.
 The more you run, the more information that you will give it and so the more it can begin to create a profile that is personalized to you.

-Once you have your critical power then Stryd can work out power training zones for you, just as in heart rate training or pace training.
+From your critical power (CP) number Stryd can then work out power training zones for you.
+This is similar to how you have zones in heart rate training or pace training.

 One of the biggest hurdles I had to overcome is to get used to the fact that Stryd will not predict paces for me.
 It will only predict power.
 This means when I go out for a run, my aim is to maintain the planned power (in watts) irrespective of the pace.